elliotchau/ECO395M-Exercise-4/Exercise_4.md

     ## 2             2
     ## 3             3

-We computed 45 association rules, but narrowed down the rules into relevant subsets based on confidence, lift, and support.
-We created a subset to only include a lift measure of greater than 2, and a confidence measure greater than 0.3, and a subset with support greater than 0.035.
+We computed 45 association rules.
+We will narrow down the rules into relevant subsets based on confidence, lift, and support later.

     ## Apriori
     ##